 Given its demonstrated impact on student success and retention - particularly for first-gen and URM students - peer mentorship should be one of those key support tools.
-Yet mentorship’s large-scale adoption lags across institution’s of all sizes and types.
+Yet large-scale adoption of mentorship falls behind other initiatives.

 What is keeping your institution from prioritizing peer mentorship in your retention strategy?

-Bucking this lagging trend is University of Wisconsin-Stout, whose Provost and office of Enrollment and Retention Services have invested in large-scale peer mentorship as a key tool to personalize the support experience for the 1,600+ incoming students to UW-Stout each fall.
+Bucking this lagging trend is the University of Wisconsin-Stout, whose Provost and Office of Enrollment and Retention Services have invested in large-scale peer mentorship to personalize the support experience for over 1,600 incoming students.

-On November 15, 2018 at 2:00 PM ET Executive Director of Enrollment and Retention Services, Aaron Aure shared how, and why, peer mentorship became a priority for the UW-Stout first-year retention strategy and the impact it’s had on student success.
+Hear from Executive Director of Enrollment and Retention Services, Aaron Aure on why peer mentorship became a priority for UW-Stout’s first-year retention strategy and the impact it’s had on student success.

 Executive Director of Enrollment and Retention Services